 Facility Policies

-UM-Flint Recreational Services has established comprehensive facility policies to ensure a safe, respectful, and enjoyable environment for all patrons.
-Whether you’re a student, member, guest or youth participant, reviewing and following these guidelines before using our spaces is essential.
-This page outlines our policies on identification and check-in, space usage, safety, youth access, aquatics, conduct and more, designed to support a welcoming and inclusive experience for everyone.
+UM-Flint Recreational Services has established facility policies to ensure a safe, respectful, and enjoyable environment for all patrons.
+Whether you’re a student, member, or guest, following these guidelines is required.
+This page outlines our policies designed to support a positive experience for everyone.

 On this Page

 Must present a valid M-Card ID.
-Keys may not be left at the front counter as identification or for safekeeping.
 UM-Flint students may bring up to four adult guests daily.
 Guest fees apply.

 Must present valid MCard ID and be in good standing.
-Keys may not be left at the front counter as identification or for safekeeping.
-Members may bring up to 2 adult guests daily to the facility.
+Members may bring up to two adult guests daily to the facility.
 Guest fees apply.

 The Recreation Center utilizes MCards for the purpose of granting access to the facility.
 Rec Center members are issued an Mcard when they first sign up for a membership, and patrons must bring their MCard each visit.
 If you have forgotten your ID, some form of government issued picture ID will be required in order to verify your identity and date of birth.

 A $10 fee will be charged for replacing lost member MCards.
-For cards that are broken or not working for swipes, no charge will be issued.
-Students must contact DPS for replacement cards.
+For cards that are broken or not working, no charge will be issued.
+Students should visit the Mcard office in the University Pavilion for replacement cards.

 • Shirts and shoes are required at all times.